There’s a specific kind of overwhelm that doesn’t come from crisis.

 It is structural clarity.

-Small, intentional adjustments to how responsibilities are held can gradually return steadiness to ordinary life.
+Small, intentional adjustments can gradually return steadiness to ordinary life.

 Forward movement does not require dramatic change.